 - 1% back when you pay for that purchase

 2% back is a decent step up from the 1.5% you’ll get with the Quicksilver Cash Rewards.
-This signup bonus will provide a 20% return on your spending.

 You’ll get a pretty similar set of benefits with each of these cards.
 But the Visa Signature version of the Quicksilver comes with some more valuable perks, if you can get it.